Sorry, you need to enable JavaScript to visit this website.

 Healthcare Standards Directorate

-The Healthcare Standards Directorate is responsible to regulate, inspect and license those establishments that provide a service, which may impact public health, issue standards to support a service of excellence provided through these establishment.
-The key principles are to keep people safe, promote dignity and choice and finally but not least support independence.
-The values of the Standards Directorate are about being people-centred, transparent and accessible and finally be rigorous and fair, and actively involved to change for the better.
+The Healthcare Standards Directorate is responsible for regulating, inspecting, and licensing those establishments that provide a service that may impact public health and issue standards to support a service of excellence provided through this establishment.
+The key principles are to keep people safe, promote dignity and choice, and, last but not least, support independence.
+The values of the Standards Directorate are about being people-centered, transparent and accessible and finally be rigorous and fair, and actively involved to change for the better.

 Housing Quality Assurance